parejkoj/BOSSANOVA/README.md

   bosstile/pro/chunk/bosstile_plugtest.pro
-runs through the tiles and calls: bosstile/pro/chunk/plugtest.pro which converts positions in sky-coordinates to focal plane positions given a plate center, reads in the fiber harness block descriptions and then calls: platedesign/pro/plate/sdss_plugprob.pro which actually assigns fibers to targets.
-It uses: platedesign/pro/plate/boss_reachcheck.pro to determine how far each fiber can reach, which takes the values from: platedesign/pro/plate/boss_reachvalues.pro
+runs through the tiles and calls: bosstile/pro/chunk/plugtest.pro which converts positions in sky-coordinates to focal plane positions given a plate center, reads in the fiber harness block descriptions and then calls: platedesign/pro/plate/sdss_plugprob.pro which actually assigns fibers to targets. sdss_plugprob.pro uses (via the parameter reachfunc): platedesign/pro/plate/boss_reachcheck.pro to determine how far each fiber can reach, which takes the values from: platedesign/pro/plate/boss_reachvalues.pro